-Physics 300-01: Mechanics Fall 2014
+Physics 300-01: Mechanics Fall 2015

 Course Overview: PHY 300 is an intermediate (junior/senior) level course in classical mechanics for physics majors and minors.
-We will study classical mechanics in both the Newtonian and Lagrangian formalisms, touching briefly on the basic ideas of the Hamiltonian formalism.
+We will study classical mechanics in both the Newtonian and Lagrangian formalisms, and touch briefly on ideas from the Hamiltonian formalism.
 This course will build upon students' knowledge of classical mechanics from previous physics courses, delving into more mathematical detail and sophistication as we study topics in greater depth.
-Topics which will receive considerable attention include kinematics and dynamics, energy, conservation laws, oscillations, central force motion, and non-inertial reference frames.
-During the course of our studies, we will build a framework of mathematical tools which are utilized in a wide variety of advanced physics topics; these tools include Taylor series expansions, coordinate transformations, multivariable calculus, ordinary linear differential equations, matrices, and variational calculus.
+We will focus a considerable amount of attention on the following topics: kinematics, dynamics, energy, conservation laws, oscillations, central force motion, and non-inertial reference frames.
+During the course of our studies, we will build a framework of mathematical tools which are utilized in a wide variety of advanced physics topics; these tools include Taylor series expansions, coordinate transformations, multivariable calculus, ordinary linear differential equations, and variational calculus.